 - Location Recognition Control (they can be set to go up or down based on your phone’s location)

-- Emergency Auto Stop (Automatic stop feature if the line catches, or if it detects additional abnormal weight or pressure.
+- Emergency Auto-Stop (Automatic stop feature if the line catches, or if it detects additional abnormal weight or pressure.

 If you want to check out their current price on Amazon here’s the link.

-So, one of the biggest concerns that I have with smart blinds is how much my power bill will go up from myself, my wife and my 7-year-old playing with them.
+So, one of the biggest concerns that I have with smart blinds for windows is how much my power bill will go up from myself, my wife and my 8-year-old playing with them.
 Not to mention when my best friend shows up and finds out that he can make the blinds go up and down with his voice.
 It’s cool, but all I see is my power bill going up!

 The biggest downside to these is the pain of installation compared to the Blind Engine.
 The other downside is their compatibility in my opinion.
 They are only compatible with 2″-3″ horizontal blinds.
 Also, MySmartBlinds are not compatible with mini blinds, roller shades, cordless blinds, nor cellular or honeycomb style shades or blinds.